kuasha420/oc-z490-ud-hackintosh/README.md

-# Gigabyte G1.Sniper M7 Hackintosh
+# Gigabyte Z490 UD Comet Lake Hackintosh

 Opencore Bootloader EFI and config.plist file with all required Drivers and Kexts for Gigabyte Z490 UD.
 (Tested With i5-10600).